new!! Hedgehog Valley News

 HOUSING:

-* A metal or plastic cage (like those made for guinea pigs) work well.
-Other popular options include modified sterlite containers or custom "c&c" cages.
-Make sure that the cage has at least 4 square feet of floor space (the more space the better as hedgies love to run), and that the cage bottom has no wire grates that little hedgehog feet can fall through and get hurt on.
-For more ideas on cages, have a peek here.
+There are many options for cages when it comes to pet hedgehogs.
+A metal or plastic guinea pig cage can work well, though you may have to modify the cage by using about 10" of acrylic or cardboard to cover side wires to prevent climbing.
+Other popular options include modified sterlite containers, Zen Habitats, Critter Nation cages with the ramp and extra level removed, or custom "c&c" cages.
+It is important that the cage has at least 4 square feet of floor space as hedgies love to run.
+The cage bottom should be solid, with no wire grates that little hedgehog feet can fall through and get hurt on.

-* You will want to keep the housing in a warm area of the house.
-Hedgehogs are from a warm environment and need to stay warm, but not too hot.
+Pet hedgehogs come from a warm environment and need to stay warm, but not too hot.
 Generally, 70F to 85F is a good range.
 When you obtain your hedgehog, ask what temperature range it has been kept at because that will be its comfort zone.
 If your house is not at a temperature that will be comfortable for your hedgehog, you will need to provide a heat source.
 Use of a ceramic heat element attached to a thermostat is the most popular option.
+Do not use a heat rock because it will not raise the ambient temperature and can cause burns.

 BEDDING:

-* Hedgehogs need a one to two inch layer of bedding on the floor of their home.
-Kiln dried pine, aspen, newspaper based, or other small animal bedding can be used.
-Cedar should not be used because the aromatic oils can cause respiratory illness or death in small animals and corn cob bedding will often mildew quickly.
+Hedgehogs need a soft, odor absorbent bedding on the floor of their enclosure.
+We generally use a one to two inch layer of kiln dried pine, aspen, or paper bedding on the floor of their home.
+Cedar should not be used because the aromatic oils can cause respiratory illness or death in small animals and corn cob bedding mildews quickly.
+It's important to keep in mind that there is no such thing as a perfect hedgehog bedding so you will want to experiment to see what works best for you and your hedgehog.

 TOYS:

-* Most hedgehogs are curious and love toys that they can push, chew, or manipulate.
-Some of the things ours have enjoyed include solid rubber balls, small toy cars, large plastic toy trucks, toilet paper tubes, and rawhide chews.
+Most hedgehogs are curious and love toys that they can push, chew, or manipulate.
+Some of the things ours have enjoyed include solid rubber balls, small toy cars, large plastic toy trucks, toilet paper tubes, cat toys, and mint chews.
 I've even seen a hedgie spend half the night pulling a price tag off of a plastic flower pot!
 Be creative, but always think safe.

 DIET:

-* Hedgehogs require approximately 70 to 100 calories per day, which works out to about 1 to 3 Tbsp. of food.
-However, if given access to a preferred treat, many hedgehogs will overeat.
-If your hedgie appears to be becoming obese on what you are feeding him or her, you may want to limit the quantity of higher fat foods and increase availability of good quality, lower fat/higher fiber foods.
-You can also hide pieces of food for hedgie to forage, or provide live insects (dubia roaches, crickets- not mealworms) for your hedgehog to hunt.
+Hedgehogs need 70 to 100 calories per day, which works out to about 1 to 3 Tbsp. of food.
+They seldom overeat on the base diet of dry kibble, but if given access to a preferred treat, many hedgehogs will gorge.
+If your hedgie appears to be obese (not able to roll in a ball due to weight), limiting access tohigher fat foods and increasing availability of good quality protein and fiber sources can help.
+Hiding pieces of food for hedgie to forage and providing live insects (dubia roaches, crickets- not mealworms) for your hedgehog to hunt can also help.

-* I give my hedgehogs access to kibble at all times, with a pinch of cricket powder or chitin powder sprinkled on top for fiber.
-I also offer treats (up to 1/2 tsp per day), especially treats with fiber in them (cooked veggies, chopped fruit) or good quality protein (scrambled or boiled egg, cooked chicken, earthworms) or both (dubia roaches, crickets).
+I give my hedgehogs access to kibble at all times, with a pinch of cricket powder or chitin powder sprinkled on top for fiber.
+I offer treats (up to 1/2 tsp per day), especially treats with fiber in them (cooked veggies, chopped fruit) or good quality protein (scrambled or boiled egg, cooked chicken, earthworms) or both (dubia roaches, crickets).
 When choosing a cat food, remember that the filler that isn't so great for a cat (corn, rice) provides fiber for a hedgehog.
-Foods that may be premium for a cat may cause fatty liver disease in a hedgehog.
-Cat foods that I use with my hedgehogs include Purina One, Purina Indoor Cat, Purina Beyond Grain, and Chicken Soup for the Soul lite.
+Foods that may be premium for a cat may cause fatty liver or kidney disease in a hedgehog.
+Brands of cat foods that I use with my hedgehogs include Purina One Adult Cat With Chicken, Purina Indoor Cat, Purina Sensitive Stomach, Rachel Ray Nutrish Adult Cat With Chicken, and Iams Adult Cat Hairball Control Formula.

 HANDLING:

-* The more you handle your hedgehog, the more it will get used to you is a good rule of thumb to remember.
+The more you handle your hedgehog, the more it will get used to you.
 However, if your hedgehog appears extremely stressed, give it a break or give it quiet lap time in a snuggle sack.
+Here are some tips to help you handle your hedgehog:

-*The article at http://hedgehogvalley.com/hatesme is something I consider required reading for all prospective hedgehog owners. .
+The article at http://hedgehogvalley.com/hatesme is an important reading for all prospective hedgehog owners. .

 ONE LAST NOTE: